swoollyy/Auto-Fighter/Auto Fighter - Git/Assets/ProjectMap/SourceDump/ALL_SCRIPTS_BUNDLE.md

                 return true;
             }

-            // proposed unclamped speed if we wanted the current t to be exact float unclampedSpeed = horiz / Mathf.Max(1e-5f, t);
+            float unclampedSpeed = horiz / Mathf.Max(1e-5f, t);

-            // clamp to the allowed projectile speed window (use provided allowance as central value) float usedSpeed = Mathf.Clamp(unclampedSpeed, minProjectileSpeed, maxProjectileSpeed);
+            float usedSpeed = Mathf.Clamp(unclampedSpeed, minProjectileSpeed, maxProjectileSpeed);

-            // Now compute the time t that would result with that usedSpeed float tNew = horiz / usedSpeed;
+            float tNew = horiz / usedSpeed;

             if (!float.IsFinite(tNew) || float.IsNaN(tNew)) return false;